wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-dotnet/fme-dotnet-flags.md

 ---
 A **feature flag** is a tool that allows teams to control the visibility and behavior of features without deploying new code.
 It enables **dynamic feature rollouts**, targeted testing, and quick rollbacks if needed.

-Feature Flags serve as the foundation for all testing, personalization, and rollout rules within FME.
+Feature Flags serve as the foundation for all testing, personalization, and rollout rules within FE.
 To implement a feature flag, first use the GetFlag() method to retrieve the flag configuration.
 The *GetFlag()* method provides a simple way to check if a feature is enabled for a specific user and access its variables.
 It returns an object that contains methods like *IsEnabled()* for checking the feature's status and *GetVariable()* for retrieving any associated variable(s).

 **Key Benefits:**